Acorn Bank's glorious gardens

 A potted history

-The 17th-century walls shelter the National Trust's largest collection of medicinal and culinary plants in our fascinating herb garden; the traditional orchards are carpeted with wildflowers and surrounded by herbaceous borders.
+The 17th-century walls shelter the National Trust's largest collection of medicinal and culinary plants in our fascinating herb garden; the traditional orchards are carpeted with spring bulbs and surrounded by herbaceous borders.

 Beyond the walls, the new orchard contains a growing collection of local apples.